remap/fssi2019-aws/lambda/dynamodb-listener/README.md

 ### Input Format

-The lambda receives DynamoDB Stream notifications (can be batched), that might look like this:
+Lambda receives DynamoDB Stream notifications (can be batched), that might look like this:

 ```
 {